Francisrega/demos/vectorsearch/vector-demo-introduction.md

 - See actual similarity percentages
 - Each step displays the underlying SQL operations, making it easy to understand and apply these concepts to your own use cases.

-The interactive demo requires no setup or prerequisites.
-Simply click through the workflow to:

 ### **Try the Interactive Demo**

 Launch the HTML demo here: